-After completing a rehab program, there are additional options for continued addiction treatment.
+After completing a rehab program, there are additional options for continued Cymbalta treatment.
 Sober living programs and aftercare programs are both excellent resources for people in recovery, especially those who are new to sobriety or who have struggled with chronic relapse in the past.

 Sober Living Programs

 Sober living homes provide gender-specific sober living environments for people in recovery.
 They serve as a transitional living situation and offer additional support services to help residents make the transition from structured Cymbalta treatment into a life of independent sobriety.

 While enrolled in a sober living program, clients must adhere to the community rules and standards of the house.
 They must also maintain a clean living environment, work to achieve the objectives of their recovery program, and abstain from any drug or alcohol use.

 Many sober living homes also offer additional recovery support services to ease the transition into sobriety, such as:

 - Community events for sober residents

 The cost of a sober living home will vary depending on several factors including the location, the recovery support services offered, the type of amenities, and available opportunities for scholarships.

 Aftercare programs are tailored to the needs of people who have already completed a drug and alcohol rehab program.
 They provide personal accountability with weekly group meetings facilitated by an addiction treatment professional.

 Aftercare meetings are designed to be safe and supportive environments where people in recovery can share and listen respectfully.
 They can also be used as weekly check-ins for people in recovery who want ongoing accountability with their sober peers.